ashkantaravati/latinizer.js/README.md

 # latinizer.js

-Simple JavaScript Library to convert non-latin digits to latin digits.
+Simple JavaScript Library to convert non-Latin digits to Latin digits.
 (Currently only Persian is supported )

 ## Installation